-This tissue paper Christmas wreath is a great Christmas craft for toddlers and preschoolers.
-It’s quick and easy to make, it’s inexpensive, and it will look sweet hanging on a door or in a window of your home.
-It would be fun to have the kids work on one together for the Sunday School classroom too.
+This tissue paper Christmas wreath is a great Christmas craft for toddlers and preschoolers to make to hang on a door at home or in the classroom.
+It would be fun craft for the Sunday School classroom too.

 The hooligans had fun going through our stash of tissue paper, and choosing lots of different shades of green for their wreaths, as well as some other colours to make the “berries” that they would dot their wreaths with.